 Under the agreement, All Points, Dominion Energy, Northern Neck Electric Cooperative and each participating county will work toward a phased approach that will result in a petition to the State Corporation Commission to seek regulatory approval later in 2020.

-Currently unserved residents of the Northern Neck can preregister for service and sign up to receive updates on the initiative online at https://broadbandforva.org or via email at firstname.lastname@example.org.
+Currently unserved residents of the Northern Neck can preregister for service and sign up to receive updates on the initiative online at All Points Broadband or by email at [email protected].

 “The lack of broadband access, by far, has been one of the most pressing issues in King George,” said King George County Administrator Neiman Young.
 “Its effects are far reaching—from obstructing our ability to recruit new business to denying our children access to all of the modern opportunities available to gain a good education.
 I’m excited to join this agreement with our regional localities, All Points Broadband, and our utility companies.
 I believe this partnership is finally the solution needed to address a critical problem that has been so elusive over the last two decades.”